 Tamie Griffith is owner of 5678 Dance Studio.
 She has lived in Modesto most of her life.
 She attended Woodrow, Somerset, and Beyer while in school in Modesto.
-She has been married for over 20 years and has 4 boys.
+She has been married for 25 years and has 4 boys.

 Tamie now runs the dance studio alone with the support and help of her husband and faculty, due to her sister’s passing in 2013.
 The dream the two sisters had many years ago will always be there.
 Tamie is always striving to bring the best to her students and faculty at 5678 Dance Studio.
 Tamie directs a competition team that travels to local dance conventions & competitions.

 Besides teaching her dancers dance steps, technique and choreography, she also strives to teach her dancers “life lessons”.
 Tamie hopes that her dancers realize that they add joy to her life each day.
 She knows that when her dancers have developed a passion…a real love for dance, that she has accomplished one of many goals.